 Article V – The law has the right to forbid only actions harmful to society.
 Anything that the law is not forbidden cannot be impeded, and no one can be constrained to do what it does not order.

 Article VI – The law is the expression of the general will.
 All the citizens have the right of contributing personally or through their representatives to its formation.
 It must be the same for all, either that it protects, or that it punishes.
 All the citizens, being equal in its eyes, are equally admissible to all public dignities, places, and employments, according to their capacity and without distinction other than that of their virtues and of their talents.

 To know more about the structure of the Constitution of India, visit the linked article

 Facts about the Declaration of the Rights of Man.

 - It talked of a nation of free individuals who are accorded equal protection by the law.

 - The adoption of this declaration was the first step in writing a constitution for France.

-- This declaration is included in the beginning of the constitutions of the fourth (1946) and the fifth (1958) French Republic.
+- This declaration is included at the beginning of the fourth (1946) and the fifth (1958) French Republic’s constitutions.

 - The ideals enshrined here form the basis of democracies everywhere.

 - The Declaration was inspired by the Age of Enlightenment in Europe, when ideals like liberty, tolerance, fraternity, progress, separation of the church from the state and constitutional government came about.